2026-2027 Budget Information

 Stay in the Know

-For more than 70 years, the City of Loveland has been a full-service City working to keep our community vibrant, healthy and safe.
 The City’s budget process ensures that Loveland can provide exceptional service levels and allows for investment in infrastructure that will benefit our community for years to come.
 We take pride in effectively managing public funds, ensuring that every dollar is spent wisely and in the best interest of the community.

 How the City Gets Its Revenue